shlaps/fse-MP/README.md

 *   `imageCapture.py`: This file contains the code responsible for capturing images from a camera.
 *   `Main.py`: Handles sending images and other important data to the webserver.
 *   `images/`: This directory stores captured images that are sent to the server for processing.

+## Button Test Directory

+Experiemental fix to the button input system.
+Not implemented in the final design due to time constraints.

 ## Overall System